KohaILS/koha-manual-zh-cn/source/tools.rst

          are not already in your catalog (for example, for new titles)

-      -  Ignore incoming record: choose this if you don't want to import records that are not alreay in your catalogue (for example, if you're only replacing existing records and don't want to add anything)
+      -  Ignore incoming record: choose this if you don't want to import records that are not already in your catalogue (for example, if you're only replacing existing records and don't want to add anything)

    -  'Check for embedded item record data?': choose whether or not to import